British Academy Television Award for Best Male Comedy Performance

 This page lists the winners and nominees for the British Academy Television Award for Best Male Comedy Performance, since its institution in 2009.

 The British Academy of Film and Television Arts (BAFTA), is a British organisation that hosts annual awards shows for film, television, children's film and television, and interactive media.

 Since 2009 (presented in 2010), there have been two separate comedy performance awards for Best Male Comedy Performance and Best Female Comedy Performance.
 Previously one award for Best Comedy Performance was presented.
-Steve Coogan has won the award three times, and Jamie Demetriou twice.
+Steve Coogan has won the award four times, and Jamie Demetriou twice.

 Winners and nominees

 Peter Capaldi was the inaugural winner for The Thick of It.

-Steve Coogan was won three times, for The Trip (2011), Alan Partridge: Welcome to the Places of My Life (2013) and Alan Partridge's Scissored Isle (2017).
+Steve Coogan has won four times, for The Trip (2011), Alan Partridge: Welcome to the Places of My Life (2013), Alan Partridge's Scissored Isle (2017) and How Are You?
+It's Alan (Partridge) (2026).

 Richard Ayoade won for The IT Crowd in 2014.

 Matt Berry won for Toast of London in 2015.

 Peter Kay won for Peter Kay's Car Share in 2016.

 Steve Pemberton won for Inside No. 9 in 2019.

 Toby Jones won for Detectorists in 2018.

 Jamie Demetriou won for Stath Lets Flats in 2020 and 2022.

 Mawaan Rizwan won for Juice in 2024.